Thertzlor/Revenant/README.md

 - Bind multiple macros one key.
 - Select different Macros to exectute via button cycling, multi-clicks, hold time and other conditions.

-## Easily Customizeable
-- Define your own key and mode names, make your mouse your own.
-- Easily integrate custom lua functions

 ## Positioning controls:
 - Modify key bindings based on specific areas of your monitor(s).
 - Move your mouse anywhere instantaneously or over time.

+## Easily Customizable
+- Define your own key and mode names, make your mouse your own.
+- Group bindings by keys, modes, g-shift states
+- Easily integrate custom lua functions.

+## Designed to be user friendly:
+- Fully featured linter and type checker for profiles.
+- VSCode integration with intellisense and detailed annotations.

 ## Fully asynchronous:
 - Multiple key sequences can run at the same time.